-Student Visa Application Process
+Student (F1) Visa Application

 International students coming to Caldwell University will need to be sure they have the proper visa status and documentation before beginning their academic programs or employment.
 While some individuals may already hold a type of status that permits study or employment, most will need to obtain an immigration document from the University and apply for the appropriate visa stamp at a US Embassy or Consulate.
 Students already in the United States at another institution and/or in another immigration status will need to take the appropriate steps and apply to the appropriate agencies before commencing at Caldwell University.
 Please follow the instructions below.

 APPLY FOR AN F-1 VISA STAMP AT A US EMBASSY OR CONSULATE